History of the Jews in Somalia: Yibro

 The Yibir, also spelled as Yibbiro or Yebiro, is a marginalized clan found in Somalia.
 They are believed to have Jewish roots, specifically tracing their heritage to the Beta Israel, also known as Ethiopian Jews.
 The Yibiro have faced discrimination and marginalization within Somali society due to their perceived Jewish heritage.

 There is limited historical evidence of the Yibir's Jewish origins, but it is believed that they may have been converts to Judaism or that Jewish traders and merchants may have intermarried with the clan.
 Some accounts suggest that the Yibir have preserved Jewish customs and practices, such as circumcision and kosher slaughter of animals.

-However, their Jewish identity has been largely kept secret for fear of persecution.
+However, the primary academic study dedicated to the Yibir explicitly concludes that Jewish descent is "improbable" (improbables descendants de Juifs) and that comparisons between the Yibir and Hebrews "appear highly suspect" (paraissent hautement suspects).
+Speaking in 2000, the Yibir leader Ahmed Jama Hersi described his people's own oral history as arriving as Arabic-speaking teachers over 1,000 years ago, and did not claim Jewish ancestry.

 The Yibir have traditionally been associated with the practice of traditional healing and divination, which has led to further discrimination against them.
 They have also been marginalized economically and socially, often occupying the lowest rungs of Somali society.